*increased range of movement for sports or fitness performance

 Maintenance stretching also prepares the muscles for Developmental stretching.

-four times a week.
-Flexibility gains can be seen in as little as two to
+To see any noticeable gains in flexibility, you must stretch three to four times a week.
+Flexibility gains can be seen in as little as two to three weeks.

 Here are some guidelines to follow before you stretch: